ethanwicker/ethanwicker.github.io/_posts/2021-02-07-linear-discriminant-analysis-002.md

 \end{aligned}
 $$

-When comparing models, the $F_1-score$ is useful when we want to strike a balance between precision and recall.
+When comparing models, the $F_1$ score is useful when we want to strike a balance between precision and recall.
 That is, when we want to avoid both false positives (such as in spam email classification) and false negatives (such as in anomaly detection).

 #### scikit-learn's `classification_report`